Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Results and Analysis

 \subsubsection{Standard Deviation Analysis}

-For each detected condensation, we extract the peak intensity measured in each epoch and compute two key statistical quantities: the mean peak intensity, and the standard deviation (\(\mathrm{SD} \)).
+For each detected condensation, we extract the peak intensity measured in each epoch and compute two key statistical quantities: the mean of the peak intensity over time, $\langle I_{\max} \rangle_t$, and the corresponding standard deviation ($\mathrm{SD}$).
 The uncertainty in measuring the peak intensity of these sources is primarily influenced by two factors: the background rms for faint condensations, relative calibration accuracy for bright condensations.
 We defined the fiducial standard deviation for each source, \( \mathrm{SD}_{\mathrm{fid}}(i) \), which represents the expected measurement uncertainty in peak intensity, as: